🔼The name Zereth-shahar: Summary

 Verb צרה (srh) probably describes the bleeding of an odoriferous tree.
 Noun צרי (sari) denotes a kind of costly balsam.

-The second part of our name comes from either of the two verbs שחר (shahar):
+The second part of our name is identical to the noun שחר (shahar), eclipse:

-The letter ה (he) in front of the shahar-part is either the definite article, or it declares a motion towards whatever the shahar-part is supposed to mean.
+The letter ה (he) in front of the shahar-part is either the definite article, or it declares a motion towards shahar.
+Note that Psalm 22, the Psalm of the Cross, is dedicated to Aijeleth ha-shahar, or Protruding Onto Shahar (the first part, Aijeleth, comes from איל, 'ayil, to protrude).

-Jones' Dictionary of Old Testament Proper Names and BDB Theological Dictionary don't offer any interpretation of this name.
+Neither Jones' Dictionary of Old Testament Proper Names nor BDB Theological Dictionary offer an interpretation of this name.